A Guide to Filing a Claim for Defamation of Character NY

 As a victim of defamation, you may incur damages as a result of the statements made by the liable party.
 The first category involves what is referred to as actual damages.
 These damages are quantifiable, and they include financial losses, such as lost income.
 The second category involves presumed damages, which result from the publication of the defamatory elements.
 They are presumed to exist, and they’re obviously rarely available for slander.

 The third category involves punitive damages.
 These are damages designed to punish the defendant so that they don’t repeat the same actions in the future.
-With the help of your lawyer, you will need to show that the defendant harassed or acted maliciously and fraudulently to obtain this type of damages.
+With the help of your lawyer, you will need to show that the defendant harassed or acted maliciously and fraudulently to obtain this type of damage.

 Proving Actual Malice Under the Defamation of Character Penal Code NY